netsyscode/microservice-failure-analysis/framework/agent/user/loader-capsule/README.md

 To build the loader capsule:

 1. Ensure the `SKEL` and `SKEL_DIR` variables are set, pointing to the eBPF program skeleton and its directory, respectively.
-2. `BUILD_DIR`: Specifies the directory where the compiled binaries will be placed.
+2. `BUILD_DIR_NAME`: Specifies the directory where the compiled binaries will be placed.
 This allows for organized storage of build artifacts, separate from the source code.
 If not set, a default path within a build subdirectory under `./user` is used, based on the SKEL name.
 This variable can be customized to change the output directory of the build process.
 3. Run `make` to compile the loader and debug utility.
 The `DEBUG` flag can be set to 1 to enable debug support.

 Example: